keikhcheung/notes/notes/Familiarity-transposes-existing-stances.md

 If a new person/object demonstrates traits of something/somebody we are used to trusting, we are more likely to **shift our existing trust** to this new entity.
 Similarly, distrust and other sentiments may also work in the same way.

-- ‘Mere-exposure effect’ or **‘Law of Familiarity’** (by Professor Robert B. Zajonc) explains that humans have a tendency to be more comfortable around people or like things more when they are familiar to us.
+- ‘[Mere-exposure effect]’ or **‘Law of Familiarity’** (by Professor Robert B. Zajonc) explains that humans have a tendency to be more comfortable around people or like things more when they are familiar to us.
 This helps to ease establishing trust at the first step (Botsman; ch.
 3).
 - When we are in a situation which makes us cognitively at ease, we feel it familiar, true, good(-natured; hence liking, cf. exposure effect), and effortless.
 Our thinking tends to be more casual and superficial.
 When we are cognitively strained, we are more likely to be vigilant (cf. evolution), suspicious (cf. social system), invest more effort in the doing, feel less comfortable, make fewer errors but become less intuitive and less creative (Kahneman; ch.
 5).

 The same applies to our relation with (humanoid) robots.